frossmant/hass-stockholm-sopbilen/README.md

 Home Assistant Integration for Stockholm Waste Management for home owners.

 ## Usage
-The format when adding monitored addresses in the integration gui should be "Daltorpsvägen 28, Vällingby, 16244".
+The format when adding monitored addresses in the integration gui should be ´´Daltorpsvägen 28, Vällingby, 16244´´

 ## Features
 - Adding addresses to monitor using the standard home assistant integration UI